 Benefits and Perks

-Most employees plan for retirement by taking advantage of the company-sponsored 401(k) program.
-Tyson Foods, Inc. provides health insurance to almost all respondents, and most workers do receive dental coverage.
-The company also dishes out perks such as a stock purchase plan, life insurance, a casual working environment, tuition reimbursement, and a subsidized cell phone.
+Most respondents report contributing to a 401(k).
+At Tyson Foods, Inc., a large number of survey participants have health insurance, and most workers have dental coverage.
+Perks also include a stock purchase plan, life insurance, a casual working environment, tuition reimbursement, and a company cell phone.